programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 What do we see here?
 * **WorkerQueue**: The queue which contains our internal event to trigger the update to the external system.
 Our Application is bound to it and consumes all messages.
 It has a DLQ configuration to pass rejected messages to the WaitQueue.
 * **WaitQueue**: Most of the magic lives here: It has no active listener bound, but a TTL of 1 minute and a DLQ configuration.
-With this in place, it will forward all message which it receives after 1 minute to the defined DLQ.
+With this in place, it will forward all messages which it receives after 1 minute to the defined DLQ.
 We use this to put our messages back into the WorkerQueue after 1 minute.
-* **ParkingLot**: When an update didn't make it after all Retrys got executed - we put it in the parkingLot so that we can have a manual look why the messages were not able to get processed.
+* **ParkingLot**: When an update didn't make it after all Retries got executed - we put it in the parkingLot so that we can have a manual look why the messages were not able to get processed.
 The application could also contain a logic to publish here directly to get rid of poison messages.

 ### Let's code this!